Financial Discretion

-In these days where discretion seems to have been lost on most of my generation and completely on the following generation (in my opinion), I wonder what this might mean for society in general, but in the area of Personal Finances in specific.
+In these days where discretion seems to have been lost on most of my generation and completely on the following generation (in my opinion), I wonder what this might mean for society in general, but in Personal Finances in specific.

 Are you discrete about your money?
 I am somewhat, in that I don’t typically talk to friends and acquaintances about the specifics of my money, and I think I inherited that ideal from my Parents.
 I never knew how much money my parents made, or what financial issues they might be having, and I still don’t know much about their finances, but is that any of my business?
 When I was a child, I would argue, no, it wasn’t my business, now there might be an argument that I should know more, and I am finding out some things slowly but surely.